gRNAde: Geometric Deep Learning for 3D RNA inverse design: FAQs on using gRNAde

-\textbf{How to prioritise or chose amongst designed sequences? } We have currently provided 3 evaluation metrics: native sequence recovery, secondary structure self-consistency score and perplexity, towards this end.
-We suspect that recovery may not be the ideal choice, except for design scenarios where we require certain regions of the RNA to be conserved or native-like.
-Self-consistency score may be a more holistic evaluation metric as it accounts for alternative base pairings leading to similar structures, but may inherit the limitations of the secondary structure prediction method used as part of its computation.
-In realistic design scenarios, we can pair gRNAde with another machine learning model (an `oracle') for ranking or predicting the suitability of designed sequences for the objective (for instance, binding affinity or some other notion of fitness).
+In real-world design scenarios, we can pair gRNAde with another machine learning model (an `oracle') for ranking or predicting the suitability of designed sequences for the objective (for instance, binding affinity or some other notion of fitness).
 We hope to conduct further experimental validation of gRNAde designs in the wet lab in order to better understand these tradeoffs.